-- 1. Change in legal marital status marriage, divorce, or death of a spouse - 2.
+- 1. Change in legal marital status marriage or divorce of policyholder or dependent - 2.
 Change in number of dependents birth, death, adoption, placement for adoption, award of legal guardianship - 3.
 Change in employment status of the retired employee's spouse or dependent switching from part-time to full-time employment status or from full-time to part-time, termination or commencement of employment, a strike or lockout, commencement of or return from an unpaid leave of absence which results in retired employee/dependent becoming ineligible for coverage - 4.
 Dependent satisfies or ceases to satisfy eligibility requirement.

-If you experience one of these changes, you may make changes in your PEIA coverage during a plan year.
+If you experience a qualifying event, you have the month in which the event occurs and the two following calendar months to act upon the qualifying event and change your coverage.
+If you do not act within that timeframe, you cannot make the change until the next open enrollment.
+Qualifying events which end eligibility (such as divorce) must be reported immediately.
 To make a change in your coverage, use PEIA's online enrollment site, "Manage My Benefits" or get a Change-in-Status form from PEIA.
-ALL changes require additional documentation as detailed in the chart on the next page.
+ALL changes require additional documentation as detailed in the chart below.

-Qualifying Event Documentation Required Divorce Copy of the divorce decree showing that the divorce is final Marriage Copy of valid marriage license or certificate Birth of Child Copy of child's birth certificate Adoption Copy of adoption papers Adding coverage for a dependent child Copy of child's birth certificate Adding coverage for any other child who resides with policyholder Copy of court-ordered guardianship papers Open Enrollment under spouse's or dependent's employer's benefit plan Copy of printed material showing open enrollment dates and the employer's name Death of spouse or dependent Copy of death certificate Beginning of spouse's or dependent's employment Letter from the employer stating the hire date, effective date, what coverage was added, and what dependents are covered End of spouse's or dependent's employment Letter from the employer stating the termination or retirement date, what coverage was lost, and dependents that were covered Significant change in health coverage due to spouse's or dependent's employment Letter from the insurance carrier indicating the change in insurance coverage, the effective date of that change and dependents covered Unpaid leave of absence by spouse or dependent Letter from the employer stating the date the covered person went on unpaid leave or returned from unpaid leave Change from full-time to part-time employment or vice versa for policyholder, spouse or dependent Letter from the employer stating the previous hours worked and the new hours worked and the effective date of the change
+Qualifying Event Documentation Required Divorce Copy of the divorce decree showing that the divorce is final Marriage Copy of valid marriage license or certificate Birth of Child Copy of child's birth certificate Adoption Copy of adoption papers Adding coverage for a dependent child Copy of child's birth certificate Adding coverage for any other child who Copy of court-ordered guardianship papers who resides with policyholder Copy of court-ordered guardianship papers Open Enrollment under spouse's or dependent's employer's Copy of printed material showing open benefit plan enrollment dates and the employer's name Death of spouse or dependent Copy of death certificate Beginning of spouse's or dependent's employment Letter from the employer stating the hire date, effective date, what coverage was added, and what dependents are covered End of spouse's or dependent's employment Letter from the employer stating the termination or retirement date, what coverage was lost, and dependents that were covered Significant change in health coverage due to spouse's or dependent's employment Letter from the insurance carrier indicating the change in insurance coverage, the effective date of that change and dependents covered Unpaid leave of absence by spouse or dependent Letter from the employer stating the date the covered person went on unpaid leave or returned from unpaid leave Change from full-time to part-time employment or vice versa for policyholder, spouse or dependent Letter from the employer stating the previous hours worked and the new hours worked and the effective date of the change